grusha-m/Wealthcon-UX-Optimization-A-Product-Case-Study/README.md

 **[View Interactive Prototype](https://doctor-wealth-hub.preview.emergentagent.com/)**

 ---
-*Developed as part of a Product Management portfolio project focusing on UX strategy and healthcare-fintech optimization.*
+*Developed as part of a Product Management portfolio focusing on UX strategy and healthcare-fintech optimization.*